C. L. Harkins: 1912 murder charges

-Inez Greenleaf affair
+Rape of Inez Greenleaf

-In the fall of 1915, then 50 year-old Harkins was charged with raping twelve or thirteen year-old Inez Greenleaf.
+In the fall of 1915, then 50 year-old Harkins was charged with raping Inez Greenleaf, aged 11-12.
 Like Elsie Adams, Inez Greenleaf met Harkins when she and her ailing and destitute mother were taken into Harkins's boarding house as charity three years earlier.
 She recently had been visiting at the invitation of Harkins's wife, Mary, to help her with their two young children.
 Harkins had taken Inez Greenleaf along with him on a weekend trip to a Nowata County picnic to operate his merry-go-round.
 She said he had raped her on the banks of a small creek not far from the picnic grounds.

+Trial

 Charges that the disgraced doctor had again raped a young local girl inflamed the public.
 In mid-September, 1915, a mob gathered at the Nowata County Jail intent on lynching him.
 Deputies escaped with Harkins to Bartlesville, Oklahoma and held him in the jail there.
 He was bound over for trial and granted a change of venue to Rogers County, where he was tried in January, 1916.

-In addition to testimony of Inez Greenleaf, the prosecution attempted, unsuccessfully, to show that Harkins had been convicted two decades earlier of raping a young girl in Kansas; charged with the child rape of his much younger wife, Mary Lockwood; and had illicit intercourse with the late Elsie Adams from the age of 12 or 13.
+In addition to testimony of Inez Greenleaf, the prosecution attempted, unsuccessfully, to show that Harkins had been convicted two decades earlier of raping a young girl in Kansas; charged with the child rape of his much younger wife, Mary Rockwood; and had illicit intercourse with the late Elsie Adams from the age of 12 or 13.
 Harkins denied any wrongdoing in his trial testimony.
 The jury in the Greenleaf case found him guilty but could not agree to the penalty.
 The trial judge sentenced Harkins to fifty years in prison, and the case was affirmed in 1918 on appeal.